 Mauritania – 99,6%

 This West African state has a very critical economy, with around 45% of the population living on less than 2 US dollars a day (similair to Capo Verde, 40%).

 Furthermore its debt has had a peak when in 2000 when the deficit / GDP ratio was to 234.4% and then has slipped to quota 2006 when it present a 71.3%.
 Consequently, has risen not with the same speed with which it is reduced to the percentage of 99,6% in 2017

 It was also noted that one of the reasons for the increase in debt could be caused by the 30% drop in the price of iron ore representing 50% of the country’s exports.

 Spain – 99.3%

 The Spanish economy is not the best in the EU.
-This can be understood only by looking at the unemployment that only in February 2018 stood at 16.1% and a strong corruption still persists within the Iberian Peninsula.
+This can be understood just by looking at the unemployment rate that in February 2018 was at 16.1% and a strong corruption still persists within the Iberian Peninsula.